php-fig-rectified/fig-rectified-standards/Tabs-vs-Spaces.md

 Tabs prevent you from alignment (there it really doesn't make sense as they usually list as a contra tab argument) and as bonus:
 - Way less refactoring work, when changing the alignment of an aligned block because of one single line.
 - You have diffs/patches which are much nicer to review (less noise).
-- You will minimize the chance to have conflicts, whether it’s with other patches created before that kind of changes to happen or with others that already have local and uncommitted changes.
+- You will minimize the chance to have conflicts, whether itâ€™s with other patches created before that kind of changes to happen or with others that already have local and uncommitted changes.
 - Blaming files with your VCS, you have the chance to discover the initial of a line much more directly.

 ### Why spaces then?